yaglm/yaglm/Readme.md

 We aim to add additional loss functions (e.g. gamma, cox regression) and penalties (e.g. generalized Lasso, TV1).

- **Beware**: this is a preliminary release of the package; the documentation and testing may leave you wanting and the code may be subject to breaking changes in the near future.
+ **Beware**: this is a preliminary release of the package; the code may be subject to breaking changes in the near future.

 # Installation